 We ask utilities to file documents called rate applications that outline all of their costs — from trucks and buildings to proposed investments in infrastructure, like pipelines and wires, and their plans to maintain it.

 Not all applications are about rate changes.
 If a utility wants to merge with another utility, or construct a new pipeline or electricity line of a certain size, for example, it has to file an application with the Ontario Energy Board to seek permission.
-To see a list of all applications, visit Applications before the Ontario Energy Board in our industry section.
+To see a list of all applications, visit Applications before the OEB in our industry section.

 Watch for information about major applications in your local newspaper, here on our website and on the utility’s website.
 Visit our current major applications page to learn the facts about a specific application and decide whether you want to get involved:

 - See how your rates would change as a result of an application if it were approved